rhyslwells/Data-Archive/content/categories/machine-learning/Generalisation.md

 ---
 aliases:
   - generalisable
   - generalise
   - generalize
   - robust
   - Robustness
 category: ML
 date modified: 27-09-2025
-tags: []
+tags:
+  - term
 ---
 The end goal of a model is to have a well generalised model that behaves well to unseen data.